spiral/docs/orm/basics.md

 +-------------------------------------------+--------------+----------+
 ```

-As you can see our table looks exacly as it should (output may differ if you using different DBMS)!
+Our table now looks exactly like it should (your output could look different if you using a different DBMS)!

-> You have to execute `spiral up` every time you change any entity or orm property of your Record to pass updates into cached behaviour schema.
-There is no need to run schema update if you modifying custom properties or methods.
+> You have to execute `spiral up` each time you change any entity or ORM property for your Record to pass updates into your cached behaviour schema.
+There is no need to run the schema update if you're modifying any custom properties or methods.

 #### Adding new Columns
-Since ORM based on DBAL syncronization mechanism, the only thing you need to do to add new columns into related Record table - declare such column in model schema (same applied for indexes).
-Let's try add column "balance".
+Since ORM is based on DBAL syncronization mechanism, you only have to declare new columns into your model schema (same applied for indexes) to add new columns into related Record table.
+Let's try to add a column "balance".

 ```php
 protected $schema = [